guoyingtao/Mantis/README.md

 # Mantis

-   Mantis is a swift 5.0 library that mimics cropping interactions in the Photos.app on an iOS device.
+   Mantis is an open-source swift library that provides rich cropping interactions for your iOS/Mac app.

 <p align="center">
     <img src="Images/Mantis on all devices.png" height="250" alt="Mantis" />